anabasis/nodejs/KMS/jkms/content/Splunk/구성/CLUSTER/admin_cluster08.md

 optimeDateSec : 1492105328 status : Generated Up
 for Cho Jun Seung (jscho@time-gate.com) (C) Splunk replicationStatus Inc, not for distribution : Non-captain KV store member
-Splunk 7.0 Cluster Administration 202

 Monitoring KV Store Status with MC
 - MC provides more details on KV store status
-–
+  -
-In the MC General Setup page, add the KV store server role to the instance – Go to MC > Search > KV Store: Deployment
+In the MC General Setup page, add the KV store server role to the instance   - Go to MC > Search > KV Store: Deployment

-Splunk 7.0 Cluster Administration 203

 Backing Up and Restoring KV Store
 - To back up KV store data in a SHC:
 1. Confirm the KV store status with CLI or MC 2.
 Stop a SHC member that is in ready state and has the KV store data 3.
 Use your organization's backup tool to copy the kvstore folder and all the collections.conf files ê The location of the kvstore folder is specified in server.conf under [kvstore] dbPath ê Default: SPLUNK_HOME/var/lib/splunk/kvstore ê splunk btool collections list --debug | grep "\["
 - To restore when the majority SHC members are stale:
 1. Stop all SHC members 2.
 Restore collections.conf and the kvstore folder to each member 3.
 Start each SHC member

-Splunk 7.0 Cluster Administration 204

 Fixing Stale KV Store Members
 - When KV store members fail on the write operations, they might become stale
   - Run splunk show kvstore-status to determine the stale members
 - If majority members are stale, then the SHC requires a new bootstrap
 1. Pick the best member to be the KV store data authority and back up 2.
 On all SHC members,
 a.
 Remove the KV store cluster info b.
 Clean KV store local data c.
 Reset SHC raft data 3.
 Restore the backed-up KV store data and bootstrap a new SHC 4.
 Start members and re-join SHC 5.
-From the captain, sync KV store cp –r <sh>/<dbPath> <kv-backup>
+From the captain, sync KV store cp   - r <sh>/<dbPath> <kv-backup>
-splunk stop splunk clean kvstore –cluster splunk clean kvstore -local splunk clean raft cp –r <kv-backup> <sh>/<dbPath> splunk start splunk bootstrap shcluster-captain -servers_list <sh>
+splunk stop splunk clean kvstore   - cluster splunk clean kvstore -local splunk clean raft cp   - r <kv-backup> <sh>/<dbPath> splunk start splunk bootstrap shcluster-captain -servers_list <sh>
 splunk add shcluster-member -current_member_uri <captain>
 splunk show shcluster-status splunk resync kvstore

-Splunk 7.0 Cluster Administration 205

 Fixing Stale KV Store Members (cont.)
--  If only a few members are stale, then resync it from one of the members –
+- If only a few members are stale, then resync it from one of the members
+  -
 Stale member:
 splunk show kvstore-status splunk stop splunk clean kvstore -local splunk start
   - SHC captain: